tiagosalvador/tiagosalvador.github.io/_pages/about.md

         </p>

         <p>
 	My research focuses on developing algorithms for machine learning and applying my methods in order to study how machines can mimic humans in congitive tasks, especially those related to Language.
-My main research project with Alan and Yulia is on negotiation and persuasion in dialogue systems where we are trying to understand the qualities of good/bad sellers/persuaders.
-We are also trying to build a system that can suggest optimum <i>strategies</i> for a favourable outcome.
+My research with Alan and Yulia focuses on negotiation and persuasion in dialogue systems where we are trying to understand the qualities of good/bad sellers/persuaders and including explicit strategy sequence information to build a system that can negotiate better.
-	Under Alex, I'm working with CMU's team for the Amazon Alexa Challenge, 2020.
+	With Alex, I worked with CMU's team, Tartan, on the Amazon Alexa Challenge, 2020 and we managed to reach the semi-finals.
+With him, I'm also working on studying coherence in dialogue and on asking the right questions, by using external knowledge to augment the models.
         </p>

 	<p>